aj-foster/open-api-generator/README.md

 This is the minimum viable configuration for the generator.
 It will create modules namespaced with `Example.` and save files in `lib/example`.
+For a full list of configuration options, see the documentation for `OpenAPI.Config`.

 ### Output Module Naming